sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-detail-page/cp-mobile-dev-kit-detail-page.md

 Now, you will replace the default values of the control's properties with the values from customer entity.

-In the Properties pane, click the **link icon** to open the Object Browser for the `HeadlineText` property.
+In the Properties pane, click the **link icon** to open the Object Browser for the `BodyText` property.

-Double click on the `LastName` property of the Customer entity to set it as the binding expression and click **OK**.
+Double click on the `DateOfBirth` property of the Customer entity to set it as the binding expression and click **OK**.

 ![MDK](img_005.gif)